 - What businesses approach your customers in the same way that you do?

 - What products do they sell to them?

-- Where are these companies located, do they operate in the same geographic area is you do?
+- Where are these companies located?
+Do they operate in the same geographic area as you?

 - How many businesses are there, i.e. do they have much competition (this helps to understand their receptiveness to working with you)?

 - Are they large or small businesses, enterprise or SMEs?
 This will affect who you approach and how you pitch to them

 - How old should the company be?
 How long have you been trading?
 This will affect the receptiveness of the other company as there shouldn't be an imbalance, i.e. if you've been in business for six months and have two customers and they have been around for 10 years with 600 customers you will struggle to connect with them

 - Can you find out how many customers they have?